Meriden, Connecticut: Highway

 The city of Meriden is located on Interstate 91, which provides access to Hartford, Springfield, and New Haven.
 Interstate 691 provides access to Interstate 84 and connects to points west like Waterbury.
 The Wilbur Cross Parkway (Connecticut Route 15) travels in a southwestern direction connecting to towns and cities like Wallingford, New Haven, and towards New York City.
 The parkway becomes the Berlin Turnpike (also Connecticut Route 15) on the northern end of Meriden.
 U.S. Route 5 passes through the city as North and South Broad Street.

 Railroad

-The city of Meriden is connected to the cities of New Haven, Hartford, and Springfield, Massachusetts, by regional rail service provided by Amtrak, which runs north-to-south through the center of the city.
-This rail line opened in 1839, and operated for many years under the New York, New Haven and Hartford Railroad.
-The city was also served by the Middletown, Meriden and Waterbury Railroad, which provided both freight and passenger service to Waterbury and Middletown from 1888 until its abandonment in 1924.
-Currently, Amtrak runs 16 trains (from among its Hartford Line, Northeast Regional, Valley Eagle and Vermonter services) through the Meriden station on most weekdays.

-The Connecticut Department of Transportation added a commuter service called the Hartford Line in collaboration with Amtrak and the federal government that runs between New Haven and Springfield, Massachusetts.
-Service began in May 2018.